 MICHELLE: I would feel so proud of myself if I could get the reference.

-MELINDA: That’s what Google is for, Michelle!
+MJ: That’s what Google is for, Michelle!

 SEAN: Even Google might not help.
 Till Death Do Us Part -> Till Death Us Do Part -> All In The Family -> “Those Were The Days” -> “Boy, the way Glenn Miller played…” Welcome to Sean’s mind.
 Don’t stay long.

-MELINDA: I guess we’ll have to wait until someone develops a search engine for Sean’s brain.
+MJ: I guess we’ll have to wait until someone develops a search engine for Sean’s brain.
 It’s sure to happen.
 Someday.

 SEAN: What manga are you beating the heat with?